ghostcap-gaming/easy-steamcmd/README.md

 1. Download Easy SteamCMD from [here](https://github.com/ghostcap-gaming/easy-steamcmd/archive/refs/heads/main.zip).
 2. Place `easysteamcmd.bat` and `easysteamcmd-config.txt` into a folder where you want to install the game server.
-3. Edit `easysteamcmd-config.txt` with your game server `appid` and startup command.
+3. Edit `easysteamcmd-config.txt` with your game server `appid` and startup command or copy a pre-made config from the `game-configs` folder.
 4. Double-click `easysteamcmd.bat` and watch the magic.

 ## Supported Games